assely/documentation/installation.md

 assely fetch:framework
 ```

-Then go to the "Plugins" dashboard and activate plugin.
-Familiar with console?
+Then go to the "Plugins" dashboard and activate the plugin.
+Familiar with a console?
 You can also use WP-CLI `plugin activate` command.

 ```bash
 wp plugin activate assely-framework
 ```

 Last step.
-We need to install application composer dependences and generate autoloading file.
+We need to install application composer dependencies and generate an autoloading file.
 Get into application root directory (where `composer.json` file is located) and run `composer install -o` command.

 ```bash
 cd project-name